 This is the closest I have ever got to a beauty pageant, there I am – far left!
 Fashions on the Field, Seymour Races.

-As Mother Ruby Slipper says – ‘never go on stage with children or animals’.
+As Mother Ruby Assembly says – ‘never go on stage with children or animals’.
 Miss 86 was stiff competition, but neither she nor I even placed.
 Dammit.
 However, there were some other notably well attired fashionistas at the country races such as….

 I thought Miss 87 in her 1950’s retro outfit with acid yellow shoes was a real standout – her hat had delicate navy ribbons on it to match her shrug.